SAP-samples/teched2022-AD160/exercises/4_TriggerProcess/Create-API-Trigger.md

  ![04](./images/015b.png)

-> With this pacakage you can automate some operations on your Document Management Service repository.
+> With this package you can automate some operations on your Document Management Service repository.

 ## Summary <a name="summary"></a>